First published October 15th 2018; updated August 27th 2019.

-(The Australian Human Rights Commission seem to interpret this differently; under ‘Transgender’ they give the statement “The Sex Discrimination Act makes it unlawful to treat a person less favourably than another person in a similar situation because of the gender-related identity, appearance, mannerisms or other gender-related characteristics of the person.
+(The Australian Human Rights Commission have the following interpretation of the SDA: “The Sex Discrimination Act makes it unlawful to treat a person less favourably than another person in a similar situation because of the gender-related identity, appearance, mannerisms or other gender-related characteristics of the person.
 Example: A shop assistant refused to serve a person who identifies and presents as a woman because that person has a deep and masculine-sounding voice”.
 Under ‘Gender Identity’ they give the example “An organisation’s human resources policy does not permit changes to an employee’s records.
 The policy may require a transgender woman to continually disclose information about her gender identity in order to explain discrepancies in personal details”).

 II.
 Australian Government Guidelines on the Recognition of Sex and Gender 2013